-Cycling Brasstown Bald
+Cycling Brasstown Bald, Georgia

-Ride 3 miles gaining 1,730’ at 10.9% average grade.
+Ride 2.5 miles gaining 1,388’ at 10.5% average grade.

-Brasstown Bald Observation Tower center right
+Brasstown Bald Observation Tower center right of photo.

 “Bald” is an Appalachian term for a mountaintop with 360 degree unobstructed views.

-Start of climb - this route is on a Georgia Scenic Byway.
+Start of climb.
+This route is on a Georgia Scenic Byway.

 We are surrounded by forest on the climb, but there are fleeting distant views of the Blue Ridge Mountains at times.